-Its been a long time since the But many have heard the tale of how a scrappy startup company (suspend your imagination if you were not born before 1970) that gave its workers stock options in lieu of compensation and who then hit it rich when the Microsoft Corporation when Microsoft went public.
+It has been a long time since many have heard the tale of how a scrappy startup company (suspend your imagination if you were not born before 1970) gave its workers stock options in lieu of compensation, who then hit it rich when Microsoft went public.

 - strongly align the interests of, and incentivize high-level performance from, key employees or service providers;

 - build employee loyalty and develop a more authentic sense of purpose; and

 - save and redeploy early-stage cash that would otherwise have to be spent on salaries or contract labor.

 Most basically, employees and workers are paid a portion of their wages with some form of equity incentive; by default this creates employee ownership.

 Types of Employee Equity Incentives